Mauricio-Pereira/Personal-Cypress-Project-CAC-TAT/README.md

 Run `npm install` (or `npm i` for the short version) to install the dev dependencies.

 ## Tests
+You can run the tests simulating a desktop or mobile viewport

+### Desktop
-Run `npm test` (or `npm t` for the short version) to run the test in headless mode.
+Run `npm test` to run the test in headless mode on a desktop viewport.

-Run `npm run cy:open` to open Cypress in interactive mode.
+Or, run `npm run cy:open` to open Cypress in interactive mode on a desktop viewport.

+### Mobile
+Run `npm test:mobile` to run the test in headless mode on a mobile viewport.

-Run `npm run cy:open:mobile` to open Cypress in interactive mode simulating a mobile device.
+Or, run `npm run cy:open:mobile` to open Cypress in interactive mode on a mobile viewport.

 ## Support this project